Before You Apply

 Coordinated program prerequisites

 You must complete prerequisite courses with a grade of C or better before enrolling in the program.
-At least three of the science prerequisites must be completed at the time of application.
+At least four of the science prerequisites must be completed at the time of application.

 - English composition I and II